-Compared to local heating with a soldering iron, hot air heating by a spot heater heats the overall component and board, therefore, it tends to lessen the thermal shock.
-In the case of a high density mounted board, a spot heater can also prevent concerns of the soldering iron making direct contact with the component.
+Compared to local heating with a soldering iron, hot air heating by a spot heater component and board, therefore, it tends to lessen the thermal shock.
+In the cas mounted board, a spot heater can also prevent concerns of the soldering iron m the component.

-2-1.
-If the distance from the hot air outlet of the spot heater to the component is too close, cracks may occur due to thermal shock.
-To prevent this problem, follow the conditions shown in Table 3.
+- 2-1.
+If the distance from the hot air outer of the spot heater to the component is too close, cracks may occur due to thermal shock.
+To prevent this problem, follow the conditions shown in Table 4. - 2-2.
+In order to create an appropriate solder fillet shape, it is recommended that hot air be applied at the angle shown in Figure 1.